algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 :::

-While autocompletes with suggested searches is a ubiquitous search experience, rich multi-category autocompletes are becoming more and more popular.
+While autocompletes with [suggested searches](adding-suggested-searches) is a ubiquitous search experience, rich multi-category autocompletes are becoming more and more popular.

 For example, if you search for something in your email inbox, your results could contain not just email threads, but also contacts, attachments, and more.
 Ecommerce stores often show suggested searches, products, blog posts, brands, and categories all in one autocomplete.

 It's best to display different results types in different sections.
 This implicitly gives users a better understanding of what the items are, and what will happen if they select an item.

 The Autocomplete library lets you mix different item types in one autocomplete and customize their display.
 To do so you need to return multiple [sources](sources#source) in the  [`getSources`](sources) option.
-This tutorial outlines how to combine [static predefined items](sources/#using-static-sources), [recent searches](using-recent-searches-plugin)] and [Query Suggestions](using-query-suggestions-plugin) in one autocomplete.
+This tutorial outlines how to combine [static predefined items](sources/#using-static-sources), [recent searches](adding-recent-searches)] and [Query Suggestions](adding-suggested-searches) in one autocomplete.

-Though it's not necessary, it uses plugins for each source.
-You could also add different sources directly in [`getSources`](sources).
-However, it's recommend to encapsulate [source](sources) logic in a plugin since this makes it modular, reusable and sharable.
+Though it's not necessary, it uses [plugins](plugins) for each [source](source).
+Instead, you could add different sources directly in [`getSources`](sources).
+However, it's recommend to encapsulate [source](sources) logic in a plugin since this makes it modular, reusable, and sharable.

 ## Prerequisites